snasowah-baylor/CampusSkillSwap/README.md

 # Campus SkillSwap

-A beginner-friendly Django project for a student marketplace where users can post skills or services they offer to others.
+CampusSkillSwap is a real-world student marketplace web application where users can post the skills or services they offer.
+This project is developed using Vibe coding.

 ## Features
 - Create, edit, and view skill posts